Codeplain-ai/plain2code_client/docs/plain_language_specification.md

 # Overview

-## About Plain programming language
+## About ***plain

-Plain is a novel programming language that helps abstracting away complexity of using large language models for code generation.
+***plain is a novel specification language that helps abstracting away complexity of using large language models for code generation.

-Plain specification is rendered to software code that can be executed.
-You can therefore think of Plain as *executable specification*.
+***plain specification is rendered to software code that can be executed.
+You can therefore think of ***plain as *executable specification*.

 ## Syntax

-Plain language is structured English based on markdown syntax.
+***plain language is structured English based on markdown syntax.

-Here's an example of a "hello,world" program in Plain.
+Here's an example of a "hello,world" app in ***plain.

 ```plain
 ***Non-Functional Requirements:***